Wendys Logo

 Wendys Logo 1972-1977

-For the first time, the portrait of the daughter of the company’s founder was redrawn in a different style.
+For the first time, the portrait of the company’s founder’s daughter was redrawn differently.
 The artists removed the childish mood and vivid emotionality, making the image more formal.
 Blue stripes, like on Wendy’s dress, appeared on her collar.
 The graceful curls separated from the large circle with the girl.
-The developers changed the slogan, and the words “Old Fashioned” gave a new font, halving it.
+The developers changed the slogan, and the words “Old Fashioned” were given a new font, halving them.

 1977 – 1983